 undertook preparatory work ahead of a national PEFA assessment in early FY2020.
 Samoa was the first PFTAC member to undertake a full PEFA assessment under the revised 2016 methodology, noting that the last PEFA to be undertaken in PNG was a test version of the revised methodology.
 Samoa's previous PEFA experience in 2014 utilized the 2011 methodology.

-What is considered good PFM practice has evolved over time mostly driven by ongoing PFM reforms, resulting in higher expectations.
-Amongst other things, the updated PEFA framework has a stronger focus on internal financial controls, greater requirements for public access to more comprehensive financial information and more emphasis on use of macro forecasts and the adoption of a medium-term approach towards budget.
+What is considered good PFM practice has evolved over time mostly driven by ongoing PFM reforms, resulting higher in expectations.
+Amongst other things, updated PEFA the framework has a stronger focus on internal financial controls, greater requirements for public access to more comprehensive financial information and more emphasis on use of macro forecasts and the adoption of a medium-term approach towards budget.

 BOX 7.
-PEFA in SAMOA information and more emphasis on
+PEFA in SAMOA